jxtngx/lm-eval-lab/README.md

 - The core focus of this library is generating output for evaluation.
 The modules in the library reflect the mentioned techniques.
 - LangChain is preferred for model provider integrations
 - LlamaIndex is preferred for evaluating intermediate steps in RAG pipelines
-- ChromaDB is preferred as a basic vectordb
+- ChromaDB is preferred for simplicity as a local vectordb
 - Ragas is preferred for LM performance metrics
-- Either DeepEval or LangChain will be used for LMs as a judge
+- LangChain will be used for LMs as a judge
+- the default model quantization in the listed HF collection is GGUF 4KM